Occupational Health and Safety

 Effective occupational health and safety (OHS) management is essential for fostering a stable and sustainable working environment.
 Businesses that operate with a large workforce and diverse workspaces must implement comprehensive safety measures.
 Identifying and mitigating risks related to workplace accidents and hazardous conditions requires continuous attention.
 Additionally, compliance with varying OHS regulations across different locations is crucial to ensuring the well-being of employees and all stakeholders involved.

 A strong commitment to OHS positively impacts organizations in multiple ways.
 Maintaining a safe work environment enhances employee confidence, reduces the likelihood of accidents and illnesses, and improves overall productivity.
 At the same time, customers benefit from a safer shopping experience in facilities that adhere to high safety standards.
-Furthermore, investors and business partners increasingly prioritize organizations with responsible risk management practices, reinforcing trust and strengthening the company’s competitive advantage.
+Furthermore, investors and business partners increasingly prioritize organizations with responsible risk management practices, reinforcing trust and strengthening Central Retail’s competitive advantage along with positive contributes to Central Retail’s financial performance.

 Central Retail prioritizes the continuous development of OHS measures across all operations.
-Through a proactive approach, the company systematically identifies and mitigates workplace risks, adheres to both national and international safety standards, and fosters a culture of safety through ongoing training and internal communication.
-Additionally, Central Retail promotes safety best practices across its supply chain, ensuring that business partners align with the Company’s safety standards.
+Through a proactive approach, Central Retail systematically identifies and mitigates workplace risks, adheres to both national and international safety standards, and fosters a culture of safety through ongoing training and internal communication.
+Additionally, Central Retail promotes safety best practices across its supply chain, ensuring that business partners align with Central Retail’s safety standards.
 These efforts enhance operational efficiency, build stakeholder trust, and contribute to long-term sustainable growth.

 Management Approach